aces/Loris-MRI/docs/scripts_md/ConfigOB.md

 Get the is\_qsub Config setting.

 RETURN: (boolean) 1 if is\_qsub is set to Yes in the Config module, 0 otherwise

+### getUseProjects()

+Get the useProjects Config setting.

+RETURN: (boolean) 1 if useProjects is set to Yes in the Config module, 0 otherwise

 ### getCreateCandidates()